 When implemented correctly, Salesforce CRM should be easily adopted by users without significant disruptions within the organization—result in business processes being streamlined and standardized.

 Salesforce CRM enables different departments to collaborate in a seamless manner and facilitates intelligent decision making by informing managers a clear picture of the performance of the department.
 Sales reps enjoy the benefits of automated workflows and get an accurate understanding of their sales operations, which will result in a shorter sales cycle and shorter sales rep ramp up time.
 Ultimately, Salesforce CRM promises a significant return on investment.
 In fact, Salesforce customers reported that they earned an average 70% return on investment.
-Now, what is your ROI?At Solunus, we are excited to offer our expert services around Salesforce portfolio, bringing you the power world’s No. 1 of cloud-base CRM from advisory to implementation, configuration, and maintenance.
+Now, what is your ROI?At Solunus, we are excited to offer our expert services around Salesforce portfolio, bringing you the power world’s No. 1 of cloud-based CRM from advisory to implementation, configuration, and maintenance.
 As businesses around the world begin to catch on to the Cloud, Solunus helps every customer get the maximum return on your Salesforce investment.
 If you want to know how Salesforce could help increase your productivities and profit, we are just a phone call away.